ztenretep/tezos_tools/README.md

 ##Development Environment

 <p align="justify">Development will be done on different Linux installations which are based on Debian distributions.
 I generally don't use any other OS on desktop computer or laptop.
 I use systems based on AMD and ARM architecture.
 I use Bash or Python as programming language.
 In general Python is used in version 3.
+Mainly PyTezos from PyPi is used for the Tezos developments.
 Python code check is done using Pylint.</p>

 ## Open Issues